igbominadeveloper/string-helpers/readme.md

 const result = toTitleCase('i_should_be_in_title_case');

-// I Should Be Converted To Title Case
+// I Should Be In Title Case
 ```

 ### is uuid